geoai-lab/DisasterLocDesc/README.md

 ### Reference
 If you use the data or code from this repository, we will really appreciate if you can cite our paper:

-Kai Sun and Yingjie Hu.
+Kai Sun, Yingjie Hu, and Kenneth Joseph.
 2025.
-How do people describe locations during a natural disaster: a dataset with labeled location descriptions from ten disasters.
+A dataset from ten disasters for studying location descriptions and training AI models.